Chhetry-hub/ECG_Monitoring_atmega328p/README.md

 CONCLUSION:-
 The real time signal is captured and noise is filtered using the arduino uno and AD8232 sensor.
-The works regarding the processing of the heart signals are done.
-The segmentaion,Filteration,cancellation, classification and the detection of aplitudes of ECG signals are done.
+The works regarding the processing of the heart signals are done.The segmentaion,Filteration,cancellation, classification and the detection of aplitudes of ECG signals are done.
 It was found that the signals of the heart related diseases are all classified on the basis of the P-Q-R peaks in the ECG signal.
 Data from ongoing large-scale genomic studies will also identify novel drug and genetic targets, leading to the development of new pharmacological and genetic approaches to the treatment and prevention of arrhythmias.

 THANK YOU:-